monadicsystems/okapi/posts/my_new_post.md

 The method slot is fixed to `GET`, and the path slot is of type `Text`.
 The other slots remain unconstrained.

-Response contracts can be updated in the same way.
+Response contracts are updated in the same way.

 ```haskell
 myResponse = Res.base